Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Introduction

-Notice that in \cite{AB09} there is no assumption on the type of $G$.
-Unfortunately, we are missing a crucial ingredient replacing the $\bbG_{m,k}$-action given by rotating the uniformizer, which is impossible in the $p$-adic setting.
-Let us explain how the proof works, so as to better understand the impact of this gap.
-First of all, the tilting property propagates under convolution and can be verified on adjoint quotients, so we may assume $V$ is either minuscule or quasi-minuscule.
+Notice that in \cite{AB09} there is no assumption on $G$.
+Unfortunately, we are missing a crucial ingredient replacing the $\mathbb{G}_{m,k}$-action given by rotating the uniformizer, which is impossible in the $p$-adic setting.
+Contrary to what was asserted in an initial version of this paper, the impact of this gap is very mild, and we get the result for all groups with enough minuscules, see \Cref{def_enough_minusc}, a class comprised of all classical groups, and also exceptional ones of types $E_6$ and $E_7$.
+This oversight on our side was brought to our attention by the work of Dhillon--Taylor \cite{DT25}.

+Let us explain how the proof works, so the reader can better grasp the gap above.
+First of all, the tilting property propagates under convolution and can be verified on adjoint quotients, so we may assume $V$ is either minuscule or quasi-minuscule by a lemma of Ngô--Polo \cite{NP01}.
 In the minuscule case, all the weights are comprised in a finite Weyl orbit, so one can easily verify the given property.
 In the quasi-minuscule case, we must still handle the (co)restriction of $\scrZ_{\calI\calW}(V)$ to the weight $0$ Iwahori--Whittaker cell.
-Here, the vanishing can be achieved by calculating the alternating sum of the $\mathrm{Ext}$ groups via an argument on Grothendieck groups and finally bound a $\mathrm{Hom}(\scrZ_{\calI\calW}(1),\scrZ_{\calI\calW}(V))$ accordingly.
+Here, the vanishing can be achieved by calculating the alternating sum of the $\mathrm{Ext}$ groups via an argument on Grothendieck groups and finally bound the dimension of the $\bar{\bbQ}_\ell$-vector space $\mathrm{Hom}(\scrZ_{\calI\calW}(1),\scrZ_{\calI\calW}(V))$ accordingly.
 Now, this bound is achieved in \cite{AB09} via the theory of the regular quotient described below together with the fact that the monodromy operator is defined for every sheaf in $\scrP(\Hk_{\calI})$ as it is induced by the $\bbG_{m,k}$-action given by rotation.
-For type $A$ groups, we can realise every representation up to central isogeny as a direct summand of a minuscule representation, so we still get the tilting property.
+For groups with enough minuscules, we can realise every representation up to central isogeny as a direct summand of a tensor product of minuscule representations, so we still get the tilting property.

-The last step in proving that $\scrF_{\calI\calW}$ is an equivalence (now, necessarily only in type $A$) revolves around the regular orbit $\calO_{\mathrm{r}} \subset \hat{\calN}$ inside the nilpotent cone.
+The last step in proving that $\scrF_{\calI\calW}$ is an equivalence (now, necessarily assuming enough minuscules) revolves around the regular orbit $\calO_{\mathrm{r}} \subset \hat{\calN}$ inside the nilpotent cone.
 The Springer resolution is an isomorphism above this $\hat{G}$-orbit, and hence we should find a category of étale sheaves that plays a similar role.
 For this, we look at the Serre quotient $\scrP_0(\Hk_{\calI})$ of perverse sheaves on the Hecke stack obtained by modding out IC sheaves with positive-dimensional support.